-When you are in the south of France, Italy is just around the corner.
-Cinqueterre is known for having the five (hence, “Cinque”) towns on the hillsides of the Italian Riviera and I ended my 5 1/2 week trip with a couple of nights in the region before I headed home.
+Cinque Terre is known for having the five (hence, “Cinque”) towns on the hillsides of the Italian Riviera and I ended my 5 1/2 week trip with a couple of nights in the region before I headed home.
 You’ve likely seen pictures of one of the five towns (Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore) and yes, the towns are STUNNING!!
-Your jaw drops when you look down on the towns during a hike or from the ferry.
+Your jaw drops when you look down on the towns during a hike or looking up from the ferry.
 I suggest you do both.

 You can easily get to one of the towns by train from France.
 Sure, you could drive but you’d end up just leaving your car in a town and taking the ferry or train to the other towns.
 One does NOT drive from town to town.
 The parking in each of these towns is tight, steep, and you’d have a difficult time even finding a parking spot.

 In mid-May I drove to Nice and dropped off my rental car.
 The plan was to travel by train to Genoa where I would buy another ticket to Riomaggiore.
 Total travel time on the train was to be 5 hours.
 Of course things didn’t work out that way.
 They cancelled my train to Genoa but I was able to get another one.
 In Genoa I bought a 2nd class return ticket for 15 €.
 If you do this, remember to validate your ticket in the machine.
 My return ticket allowed me to return any time on the day I had chosen.

 I finally arrived in Riomaggiore at 9 pm, absolutely exhausted but was able to get the (last) shuttle from the town that went up the (very steep) hill to my hotel (cost: 2.5 €—it was worth every cent, especially as I had luggage with me).